MattSLangford/Tiny-Theme-for-Micro.blog/README.md

 ## Credits

-Tiny Theme is created and maintained by Matt Langford ([follow on Micro.blog](http://micro.blog/mtt?remote_follow=1)).
-If you have bug reports or feature requests, you can submit them [Github](https://github.com/MattSLangford/Tiny-Theme-for-Micro.blog) (make sure you star the repo) or [contact Matt directly](https://mattlangford.com/about/#contact).
+Tiny Theme is created and maintained by Matt Langford ([follow on Mastodon](https://mastodon.social/@mtt).
+If you have bug reports or feature requests, you can submit them [Github](https://github.com/MattSLangford/Tiny-Theme-for-Micro.blog) (make sure you star the repo) or [contact Matt directly](https://mattlangford.com/).

 ## Support Themes by Matt Langford

 Help fund ongoing work on Tiny, Sumo, and Bayou — clean, fast themes for Micro.blog.
 Your support keeps them updated and free for everyone.
-Plus, get access to custom ChatGPT powered support.

-- <a href="https://donate.stripe.com/7sI28l5dCdvA0Mg6oq" class="donate-btn one-time">One-Time (Any Amount)</a>
-- <a href="https://donate.stripe.com/dR6aER8pO2QWdz29AD" class="donate-btn recurring">Monthly $5</a>
+- <a href="https://buymeacoffee.com/mattlangford" class="donate-btn one-time">Donate to Support This Project)</a>